Augustus Kuper

-Admiral Sir Augustus Leopold Kuper GCB (16 August 1809 – 28 October 1885) was a Royal Navy officer known for his commands in the far east.
+Admiral Sir Augustus Leopold Kuper GCB (16 August 1809 – 28 October 1885) was a Royal Navy officer known for his commands in East Asia.

 Naval career

 Kuper, whose ancestry was German, joined the navy in 1823 as a midshipman.
 On 20 February 1830 he became a lieutenant.
 On 17 October 1831 he was appointed a lieutenant in Savage, commanded by Lord Edward Russell, on the Irish station.
 On 9 April 1832, he followed Russell to Nimrod, off the coast of Spain.
 On 27 August 1833, John Macdougall succeeded Russell, still on the Spain–Portugal station.
 From 30 March 1836, he was a lieutenant in Minden, commanded by Alexander Renton Sharpe, at Lisbon.
-Then on 10 July 1837 he moved to Alligator, commanded by James John Gordon Bremer, at Australia, who was involved in founding the settlement at Port Essington.
+Then on 10 July 1837 he moved to Alligator, commanded by Gordon Bremer, at Australia, who was involved in founding the settlement at Port Essington.